 |Course study requirements||Course study requirements

-3 Assessments per subject consisting of quizes/case studies and practical observation of Demonstrated skills and knowledge .
+A range of assessments per subject consisting of case studies and practical observation of demonstrated skills and knowledge.

 All tasks satisfactory based with competency for completed subjects